pang0w0/COMP3021-2020Fall-PA2-Student-Version/README.md

 In PA2, you will implement a GUI version of the game in PA1.
 The core logic of the game remains the same.

+**Reminder**

-**Reminder: Please ask questions using "Issues" on this github repository in case other students have same questions.**
+- Please ask questions using "Issues" on this github repository in case other students have same questions.
+- Add TAs as cooperators of your private GitHub repository.

+    -  arabela_tso@outlook.com
+    -  troublor@live.com

 ## Changes from PA1